The term CDL refers to the characteristics of a cabinet for a specific game.

 • screen: optional document.

-• shader: Shaders are utilized in Age of Joy to mimic the effects seen on old CRTs found in arcade galleries, which often operated for extended periods, sometimes 24/7.
+• shader: Shaders in screen are utilized in Age of Joy to mimic the effects seen on old CRTs found in arcade galleries, which often operated for extended periods, sometimes 24/7.
 These CRTs commonly develop defects over time, which can be observed during gameplay.

 • damage: how damaged is the CRT.
 Usually high, medium and low